Construction workers at a building site in the Indian capital New Delhi

 Political situation Creating jobs, reducing poverty

-Given the high number of people in extreme poverty in India and the fact that, each year, up to ten million young Indians enter the labour market for the first time, the government's policy focus is currently very much on economic policy and on creating jobs.
-In the past few years, fundamental economic reforms have been launched, they include: introducing a uniform value-added tax throughout the country; opening the country to more foreign investment; reorganising the licensing system in the extractive sector, which has been prone to corruption; and a restructuring programme for government-owned banks.
+Given how many people there are living in extreme poverty in India and the fact that each year millions of young Indians enter the labour market for the first time, the government’s policy focus is currently very much on economic policy and on creating jobs.
+In the past few years, fundamental economic reforms have been launched, including introducing a uniform value-added tax throughout the country and opening the country to more foreign investment.
+Various social, employment and support programmes have also been introduced.
+However, not all population groups in need of support benefit equally from these programmes.

 Human rights